 Oftentimes cities will hold free (or very inexpensive) first aid classes.
 Call your city and ask if they offer classes occasionally (sometimes it is only once or twice a year).
 If they don’t, call neighboring cities.

 If they don’t have a first aid course, they will sometimes offer a babysitter training course, and a large part of that course will include first aid (with an emphasis on pediatric first aid)

 6 – Take a First Aid Class!

-If you need to be first aid certified for a job or other situation, you will need to take a class and pay a fee.
+If you need to be first aid certified for a job or other situations, you will need to take a class and pay a fee.

 The Utah Emergency Medical Training Council offers many online and live classes that you can find HERE.

 The Course for First Aid offers online courses that you can find HERE.

 And last (but not least), you can find classes taught by the Red Cross HERE.